Cobham Limited: 1990s to 2019: Acquisitions and disposals as a listed company

+2019 onwards: Private equity ownership and further restructuring

 In July 2019, the company's board agreed to recommend a takeover offer of £4 billion from American private equity firm Advent International.
 However, the bid was criticised by Cobham's largest shareholder, and the firm's chairman subsequently remarked that Cobham was seeking out alternative offers.
 In response, Advent issued several guarantees, seeking to mollify national security concerns ahead of pending approval of the deal by the British Government.
 The UK Conservative government approved the takeover in December 2019.
 The transaction was completed on 17 January 2020.
 The communications division was sold off in November 2020 to TransDigm Group Inc. for $965 million.

-After 18 months, Advent had already sold the bulk of Cobham’s operations to other buyers, leaving it with no UK manufacturing operations.
+After 18 months, Advent had already sold the bulk of Cobham's operations to other buyers, leaving it with no UK manufacturing operations.

-On 1 June 2021, Eaton completed their acquisition of Cobham Mission Systems for $2.83 billion.

 In September 2020, Draken International purchased Cobham Aviation Services based in Bournemouth and Teesside International Airport, and renamed it Draken Europe.
 Cobham's 15 Dassault Falcon 20 aircraft, were added to Draken's fleet.

+On 1 June 2021, Eaton completed their acquisition of Cobham Mission Systems for $2.83 billion, 14 times the company's 2020 earnings.

+In August 2021, the British aerospace and defence company, Cobham proposed a £2.6 billion purchase of Ultra Electronics.
+As the latter was a key national security and defence contractor and Cobham was American-owned at the time, the acquisition was the subject of a national security review.
+In July 2022, the UK government approved the transaction subject to undertakings by Cobham and Ultra.

-In July 2023, French multinational Thales Group entered into a deal to acquire the aerospace communications business of Cobham for $1.1 billion, which it expects to complete during the first half of 2024.
+In July 2023, French multinational Thales Group entered into a deal to acquire the aerospace communications business of Cobham for $1.1 billion, which completed during the first half of 2024.

+In 2025, it was announced that US-based power solutions manufacturer Eaton Corporation had agreed to buy Ultra PCS Limited from Cobham Ultra Group for $1.55 billion.
+The deal completed in January 2026.

+In June 2026, it was announced that Booz Allen Hamilton had agreed to acquire the Ultra I&C Mission Solutions business (Ultra Mission Solutions) for $720 million.
+Ultra Mission Solutions is a division within Ultra I&C specialising in mission‑critical software, encryption, and edge‑compute products.

+On 6 July 2026, it was announced that Lockheed Martin had agreed to acquire Ultra Maritime for $3.45 billion.
+Upon completion of this transaction, the Cobham Ultra Group will comprise just the Cobham I&C business and the C16 Ventures business.